-Have you ever accidentally deleted one or more Gmail contacts that you didn’t intend to delete?
+Have you ever accidentally deleted a Gmail contacts that you didn’t intend to delete?

 Even worse, have you ever logged into your Gmail account and discovered that all of your contacts had mysteriously disappeared?